Charles is a software engineer and college professor interested in technology, medicine, economics, and nutrition.

-What are databases good for?
 Most people will say they store data.
-Not true.
+This is not true.

 Databases are terrible at storing data.
 If you just want to store data, use files.
 Compress the files and make redundant backups.
 A database will easily take up 10x the amount of storage.